domini04/bluestar/README.md

 **AI-Powered Developer Blog Generation Agent**

 BlueStar is an AI agent designed to automatically generate and publish developer blog posts by analyzing user-selected Git commits.
-The agent uses LangGraph for orchestration, Self-RAG for content refinement, and MCP for tool integration.
+The agent uses LangGraph for workflow orchestration and is designed to run locally as a powerful command-line tool.

 ## Overview